openid/fapi/fapi-2_0-security-profile.md

-OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [@!attackermodel] so that it is suitable for protecting APIs in high-value scenarios
+OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [@!attackermodel] so that it is suitable for protecting APIs in high-value scenarios.
+It also follows the recommendations in the OAuth Security BCP [@I-D.ietf-oauth-security-topics].

-The FAPI 2.0 Framework is comprised of several documents.
-At the time of writing, they are:

-* FAPI 2.0 Attacker model
-* FAPI 2.0 Security profile
-* FAPI 2.0 Message signing
-* FAPI Client Initiated Backchannel Authentication

-Among them, this document specifies the process for a client to obtain sender-constrained tokens from the authorization server and use them securely against the resource servers, forming the basis of the framework.
+This document specifies the process for a client to obtain sender-constrained tokens from an authorization server and use them securely with resource servers.

+The OpenID Foundation FAPI Working Group publishes additional documents that build on this profile as part of the FAPI 2.0 framework.

 The security property is formally analysed under the aforementioned attacker model.
 For the security assumptions, please refer the attacker model.

 While the security profile was initially developed with a focus on financial applications, it is designed to be universally applicable for protecting APIs exposing high-value and sensitive (personal and other) data, for example, in e-health and e-government applications.

 .# Warning